credentials read-only property of the

 Request.Request() constructor (for an image file in the same directory as the script), then save the request credentials in a variable:

-var myRequest = new Request('flowers.jpg'); var myCred = myRequest.credentials; // returns "omit" by default
+var myRequest = new Request('flowers.jpg'); var myCred = myRequest.credentials; // returns "same-origin" by default